 Okay, so in the above example Jamie and Alex moved through this challenging conversation like a pair of super skillful porcupines, but let’s face it: rarely is this level of ease always the case.
-Despite our best intent to communicate skillfully and despite how much we may love someone, rupture in relationship is inevitable and conversations don’t always go so well.
+Despite our best intentions to communicate skillfully and despite how much we may love someone, a rupture in a relationship is inevitable and conversations don’t always go so well.
 That’s why I think it’s super helpful for all of us to have a handful of mini intervention tools to use when tempers start to speed up so we can slow things down, repair if necessary, and increase our chances of coming back together in connection:

 Practice Timeouts: Kindergarten-ish though it may seem, taking timeouts (with a very specific frame) when conflict is happening between you and another can be a really wise move if either or both of you are feeling too emotional or too defensive to communicate productively.
 In order to practice a timeout effectively, both individuals have to agree to take one (even though one may want to continue and the other needs to take a break, it’s important to come to some kind of consensus to take one), and both have to agree on the time that will be taken (ten minutes, five?) and who will re-initiate after the timeout is over.
-A timeout is counter productive if one person just storms off and takes one and doesn’t provide the other person with any sense of security that they will return and the conflict will be re-addressed.
+A timeout is counterproductive if one person just storms off and takes one and doesn’t provide the other person with any sense of security that they will return and the conflict will be re-addressed.
 Use that timeout to ground, to breathe, to move the energy in your body, to reconnect back to why you care about that person in the first place, come back together after the timeout is over and try again.

-Establish a Safe Word: Creating a mutually-agreed upon safe word that either or both of you can use in private or in public when things are escalating can be a good way to pause the conversation and bring some mindfulness to how you’re just not connecting at that moment.
+Establish a Safe Word: Creating a mutually agreed-upon safe word that either or both of you can use in private or in public when things are escalating can be a good way to pause the conversation and bring some mindfulness to how you’re just not connecting at that moment.
 And, bonus, if the word is really funny (think “Tardis!” or “Chewbacca!”) it can bring about some comic relief in an otherwise tense time and help you guys connect back together in some shared humor.

 Create Some Relational Ground Rules: Taking the time to establish some “rules of engagement” for your relationships before conflict occurs can be a great, bonding experience and also something highly effective you can fall back on when you’re in the midst of conflict.
-Here’s a few ground rules I think are key in relationship: 1) There is no right and wrong; 2) You’re not having this conversation to convince each other of your own righteous truth, you’re having it to try to connect; 3) The idea is to make space for each other and your differences in the relationship; 4) You’re in it together, you’re not on opposites sides so trust that you both want what’s best for one another.
+Here’s a few ground rules I think are key in a relationship: 1) There is no right and wrong; 2) You’re not having this conversation to convince each other of your own righteous truth, you’re having it to try to connect; 3) The idea is to make space for each other and your differences in the relationship; 4) You’re in it together, you’re not on opposites sides so trust that you both want what’s best for one another.

 My Invitation for You

-So we’ve covered a lot of material today and explored quite a few tools that might be supportive for you in creating more connection in your relationships.
+So we’ve covered a lot of material today and explored quite a few tools that might be supportive for you in creating more connections in your relationships.
 As we close today, I’d like to invite you to consider what you know about how to create greater connection in relationship and what you could implement from today’s Sunday Comfort:

 - What do you know doesn’t work when trying to connect?